heheboye/convert_to_morse/README.md

-# Convert text to Morse Code!
+# Convert text to Morse Code.

 That's it.